EASYNETY/1ta/docs/rbac/rbac-testing-plan.md

 #### ✅ **Should Have Access To:**
 - [ ] Dashboard with analytics
-- [ ] Course enrollment and viewing
+- [ ] Course enrolment and viewing
 - [ ] Own attendance records
 - [ ] Own timetable
 - [ ] Own payment history